kubemq-io/docs/docs/installation/kubernetes.md

 ```

-The you can select one of the following options:
+Then you can select one of the following options:

 <CodeSwitcher :languages="{default:'With Default Options',options:'With Expert Configuration',import:'With Yaml File'}" :isolated="true">